 Land Use and Environment Group

-If you work, live, play or even breathe anywhere in San Diego county, there is one part of County government that you interact with every day - the Land Use and Environment Group, or LUEG.
+If you work, live or play anywhere in San Diego county, there is one part of County government that you interact with every day - the Land Use and Environment Group, or LUEG.

 LUEG is comprised of seven departments whose functions range from building and maintaining county infrastructure to protecting our environment and public health, and from promoting agriculture and consumer protection to showing you how to better grow your garden.